 USM Central includes several filters displayed by default.
 These filters enable you to search for your items of interest.
-You can either filter your search, or enter what you are looking for in the search field, which is in the lower-left corner of the page.
+You can either filter your search, or enter what you are looking for in the search field.

 |Event Name||Filter system events by the short, user-readable description of the system event.|

 |Affected Resource||Filter system events by the email of the user that performed the action.
 For example, when user firstname.lastname@example.org logs in, the source email is email@example.com.|

 |Source||Filter system events by the email of the user that the action is being performed on.
 For example, if user firstname.lastname@example.org modifies or creates user email@example.com, then the destination email is firstname.lastname@example.org.|

 |Source Address||Filter system events by IP address of the event or computer that it takes place on.|

 |Event Outcome||Filter system events by the by how the action was: success and completed or failed.|

 The number between brackets displayed by each filter indicates the number of items that matches the filter.
 You can also use the filter controls to provide a method of organizing your search and filtered results.
 These are the icons next to each filter title:

 |Sort the filters by the number of items that matches them.|